Skip to main content

 Korean is an immensely versatile language, that can help you create connections worldwide.
 The language has become instrumental, following the increasing importance of South Korean economy, geopolitical stance, and the expansive presence of Korean Culture.
 Speaking it provides the opportunity to be better suited for jobs in teaching, translating, and pertaining to international affairs.
 Learning Korean will open multiple opportunities, from opening teaching opportunities abroad or nationally to learning about K-pop and K-drama.

 In the United States, Spanish is fast becoming second to English in usage.
-A language of practical utility, great literature (Don Quixote), and wide applicability (in North, Central, and South America as well as in Europe), Spanish is becoming a necessary skill for dealing with today’s world.
+A language of practical utility, great literature, and wide applicability (in North, Central, and South America as well as in Europe), Spanish is becoming a necessary skill for dealing with today’s world.

 European Studies Certificate